PDConSec/vsc-print/manual.md

 ### Print the active document

 To print the active document just click the printer icon to the right of the document tabs.
+Control for paper size, margins and page orientation is in the print dialog.

 ### Print a selection in the active document